-I gave a lightning talk as part of World Interaction Design Day #IxDD at the Melbourne Web Accessibility and Inclusive Design meetup in September 2018.
+This post is a written version of a lightning talk I gave as part of World Interaction Design Day #IxDD at the Melbourne Web Accessibility and Inclusive Design meetup in September 2018.

 From plastic cards to form wizard

-Before September 2018, Become a Library member was a single page web form that dumped everyone’s input into a holding bay in a database.
+Prior to September 2018, Become a Library member was a single page web form on which I’d led mobile form improvements for better UX.
+The registration process dumped everyone’s input into a holding bay in a database for manual processing and distribution of a plastic member card.
 Shifting from plastic member cards to digital distribution methods meant business process re-engineering and converting the single page form into a multi-step wizard.

 “a powerful design pattern … to simplify complex processes performed infrequently or by novice users.”Wizards: Definition and Design Recommendations by Raluca Budiu on June 25, 2017 https://www.nngroup.com/articles/wizards/

 Manual accessibility testing

 In September 2018 I conducted manual accessibility testing on the first iteration of form wizard and the new self-service join processes.
 My colleague Janet Austin assisted with the session.
 Jamie Kelly, a blind person from the Vision Australia Library, was our participant.
 He tested two scenarios:

 - laptop + Firefox + JAWS screen reader → email membership delivery;

 - iPhone + Safari + VoiceOver → SMS membership delivery.